 Code of Conduct

-Participating at the conference
+Participating in the conference

 - Registration and participation must always be under your real name and academic affiliation.